reactioncommerce/reaction-docs/admin/faq.md

 Nope!
 [Google indexes JavaScript when crawling websites](https://googlewebmastercentral.blogspot.com.es/2014/05/understanding-web-pages-better.html).

 Additionally, Reaction uses server-side rendering, as well as [Prerender.io](https://prerender.io/), which renders your JavaScript in a browser, saves the static HTML, and returns that to the crawlers.

+## How do I upload product images as part of my data fixtures?

+Often it's convenient to have product data along with its assets stored in a local directory that gets uploaded into MongoDB on application start as part of a data fixture.
+This is especially relevant, if you need an initial bulk import or if you're not intending to maintain your product images through the admin backend.
+You'll find a detailed introduction [here](/developer/data-fixtures-insert-product-images.md).